rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/browser.md

 menu_order: 300
 menu_title: Browsers
 layout: rsk
-title: 'RSK Quick Start Guide | Using RSK in the Browser'
+title: 'Rootstock Quick Start Guide | Using Rootstock in the Browser'
-description: 'Learn how to interact with RSK in your web browser, how to look at RSK transactions, develop and deploy your very first smart contract to the RSK network.'
+description: 'Learn how to interact with Rootstock in your web browser, how to look at Rootstock transactions, develop and deploy your very first smart contract to the Rootstock network.'
-tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, peer-to-peer, merged-mining, blockchain, powpeg
+tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, rootstock, peer-to-peer, merged-mining, blockchain, powpeg
 ---

-As RSK is a blockchain with smart contract capabilities, it is possible to build decentralised applications (dApps) with it.
+As Rootstock is a blockchain with smart contract capabilities, it is possible to build decentralised applications (dApps) with it.
 Most dApps are web applications that you access with a regular Internet browser, such as Chrome.
 However, the blockchain interactions require some additional software,